 A Note on Terminology and Strategy

 Let us go on record for a moment—Mercy For Animals promotes, and has always promoted, a diet free of meat, dairy, and eggs.
-Our websites and print materials include 100 percent vegan recipes, and tips and information geared entirely towards a vegan lifestyle.
+Our websites and print materials include 100 percent vegan recipes as well as tips and information geared entirely toward a vegan lifestyle.
 They always have, and they always will.
-Few, if any, other animal advocacy organizations have done as much as MFA to consistently expose the cruelty of the dairy and egg industries in addition to the meat industry.
+Few, if any, other animal advocacy organizations have done as much as MFA to consistently expose the cruelty of the dairy and egg industries in addition to that of the meat industry.

 As a vegan advocacy organization, we are occasionally asked why we don’t always use the word “vegan” when we’re encouraging people to change their diets.
 While we do use “vegan” a lot, we also use other language.
 Sometimes we use “vegetarian.”
 At other times we encourage people to “cut out or cut back on meat.”